zac7777/Entropy/Entropy/Development/Test Characters.md

 Accuracy: +34
 Critical: +26

-5. *Stand Stalwart:* 1 AP, you and target creature that can see you both gain +2 DT to Slicing, Bludgeoning, and Mental until your next turn
+5. *Stand Stalwart:* 1 AP, you and target creature that can see you both gain +2 DT to Slashing, Bludgeoning, and Mental until your next turn
 6. *Righteous Backhand:* 2 AP, Melee Range, 1d6 bludgeoning damage, gain +2 DT to a type of your choice until your next turn

 Accuracy: +5
 Critical: +14
 5. *Blade Focus:* 4 AP, your next attack with a Martial weapon will deal double damage after all other bonuses are applied, this can only be applied once before the weapon must be used
-6. Short Sword: *Swing:* 3 AP, 2m, 1d8 slicing damage
+6. Short Sword: *Swing:* 3 AP, 2m, 1d8 slashing damage

 Accuracy: +12
 Critical: +16